John Bovee Dods

-John Bovee Dods (1795 – 21 March 1872) was a philosopher, spiritualist, mesmerist, and early psychologist.
-He was born in New York City and died in Brooklyn, but much of his productive life was spent in Maine.
+John Bovee Dods (26 September 1795 – 21 March 1872) was a philosopher, spiritualist, mesmerist, and early psychologist.

+In 1809, as a young teenager, Dods had a waking vision of his recently deceased father, who gave him a message from the spirit world.
+In 1824, as a newly appointed Congregationalist pastor in Levant, Maine, his house was visited by other ghostly relatives, and his family became plagued by poltergeist style phenomena.
+Although his family had to move and his neighbors came to consider the house haunted, Dods considered the phenomena a divine blessing.
+What he learned about the spirit world from his relatives' ghosts converted him to Christian universalism.

 In 1830, Dods spent 10 weeks in Richmond, Virginia organizing Unitarians and Universalists into a single church, The First Unitarian Universalist Church of Richmond.
 This is believed to have been the first instance of the 2 faiths combining together into one organization, presaging the formation of the Unitarian Universalist Association by 130 years.
 However, due to a tremendous outcry from Richmond's mainline Christians, the church was forced to change its name after Dods had left to First Independent Christian Church in 1833.
 The same church group continues today as First Unitarian Universalist Church of Richmond.
 As Dods did not accept the offer to be pastor of the church, he instead recommended John Budd Pitkin.

-Dods himself returned to Maine, and later moved to Massachusetts where he preached, wrote, and founded a school.
-It was here where Dods became interested in spiritualism and psychic phenomenon.
+In 1840, Dods began preparing a book about his spiritual visions, but in the course of his writing, he learned about a new technique called mesmerism.
+He began experimenting with mesmerizing his acquaintances and discovered he was able to induce spiritual visions easily.
+He therefore became convinced that his earlier visions had been manufactured by his mind, and abandoned his book.
+For the next 15 years he practiced mesmerism as a type of psychiatric therapy, believing it to have no relation to religion.